 Service operation name: Nmbsmf_MBSSession_StatusSubscribe

-Description: This service operation is used by the NF service consumer (e.g. NEF, MBSF, AF) to subscribe notification about events related to the status of the MBS session, or for a location-dependent MBS session, the part of the MBS session within a service area.
+Description: This service operation is used by the NF service consumer (e.g. NEF, MBSF, AF) to subscribe notification about events related to the status of the MBS session, or for a location dependent MBS session, the part of the MBS session within a service area.

 Input, Required: MBS Session ID, event ID(s), Notification Target Address.